RoskiDeluge/clx/README.md

 # cbot
 Cbot is a simple python command line bot that uses the gpt-3.5-turbo endpoint from OpenAI.
-The bot will answer both general questions and specific questions about anything computer related.
+Like the ChatGPT web app, cbot will answer both general questions and specific questions about anything computer related.
 An OpenAI API key is required for this to work.

 ## Example usage:
 ```